tudortrita/M2R/README.md

 Bootstrapping techniques, which find the model with the best t.

 The project then focuses on analysing earthquake data from Greece to be able to derive statistical properties and make future predictions.
 We do this by fitting a Gumbel distribution and GEV distribution to the Greece earthquake data, and estimating parameters for each model using the methods above.
-We then use QQ plots and Bootstrap Confidence Intervals to find the model thatts the Greek earthquake data the most.
+We then use QQ plots and Bootstrap Confidence Intervals to find the model that fits the Greek earthquake data the most.
 Finally, we look at return periods which will give predictions as to when to expect the next earthquake of a given magnitude.